bathtime/bcachefs-rollback/README.md

 Then restart your computer and choose the 'restore snapshot' option from the booting menu.
 Type the full word 'initial' (or whatever you've named the snapshot) into the prompt.
 The system should then take a snapshot of /.snapshots/initial and store it in /@root, which is your new main system.
 The program will then automatically boot you into /@root.
 This step should still create a read/write snapshot of /@root even if the 'initial' snapshot was read only.

+From now on when the computer boots up to the bcachefs-rollback menu you may either wait 15 seconds for the menu to timeout or just press <ENTER> to proceed to boot into /@root.

 If all is okay and you'd like to get rid of the residual files on your original / drive, choose the 'delete root system' option in the boot menu.
-This is experimental, but if everything checks out, all except /.snapshots and /@root should remain.
+This is experimental!
+If everything checks out, all except /.snapshots and /@root should remain.

 # TODO